ddmitov/perl-executing-browser/README.md

 * Cross-site scripting is disabled for all web and local pages.

 **Development goodies:**
-* PEB can interact with the Perl 5 debugger in graphical mode - see section [HTML Interface for the Perl Debugger] (#html-interface-for-the-perl-debugger)
+* PEB can interact with the Perl 5 debugger in graphical mode - see section [HTML Interface for the Perl Debugger](#html-interface-for-the-perl-debugger)
 * ```QWebInspector``` window can be invoked using ```Ctrl+I``` keyboard shortcut.
 * Extensive optional logging of all browser actions.